eth-vaw-glaciology/course-101-0250-00/README.md

 Head to the [course chat space (Element)](https://chat.ethz.ch) to get started with Element.

 ### Homework and Evaluation
+All homework assigments can be done alone or in groups of two.

-Enrolled ETHZ students will have to hand in on [Moodle](https://moodle-app2.let.ethz.ch/course/view.php?id=23586) (& GitHub):
+Enrolled ETHZ students will have to hand in on [Moodle](https://moodle-app2.let.ethz.ch/course/view.php?id=23586) & GitHub:
-1. 5 (out of 6) weekly assignments (30% of the final grade) during the course’s Part 1. _**Weekly coding exercises can be done alone or in groups of two**_.
+1. Six weekly assignments during the course's Part 1 and Part 2 constitute 30% of the final grade. **The best five out of six homeworks will be counted**.
-2. A project during Part 2 (35% of the final grade). _**Projects submission includes codes in a git repository and an automatic generated documentation**_.
+2. A project developed during Part 3 of the course consitutes 35% of the final grade
-3. A final project during Part 3 (35% of the final grade). _**Final projects submission includes codes in a git repository and an automatic generated documentation**_.
+3. A final project consitutes 35% of the final grade

+**Project submission includes code in a Github repository and an automatically generated documentation**.

 👉 [**Go to course website**](https://pde-on-gpu.vaw.ethz.ch/)